 If You Need Help Completing the Social Security Number Application (SS-5)

 If you need help filling out the SS-5, a Social Security representative will help you.

-Timeline for Receiving Your SSN Card If You Visited an SSA Office
+Timeline for Receiving Your SSN Card If You Visited a Social Security Office

-You should receive your SSN card within 2 weeks after we have everything we need to process your application, including verification of your immigration document with the USCIS.
-If we are unable to immediately verify your immigration document with the USCIS, it may take 2 additional weeks to receive your card.
+If you did not request an SSN while completing your I-765 or I-485.
+You should receive your SSN card within two weeks after we have everything we need to process your application, including verification of your immigration document with the USCIS.
+If we are unable to immediately verify your immigration document with the USCIS, it may take two additional weeks to receive your card.